-Fowler, AM, Macreadie, PI, Bishop, DP & Booth, DJ 2015, 'Using otolith microchemistry and shape to assess the habitat value of oil structures for reef fish', MARINE ENVIRONMENTAL RESEARCH, vol. 106, pp. 103-113.View/Download from: UTS OPUS or Publisher's site
+Fowler, AM, Macreadie, PI, Bishop, DP & Booth, DJ 2015, 'Using otolith microchemistry and shape to assess the habitat value of oil structures for reef fish', MARINE ENVIRONMENTAL RESEARCH, vol. 106, pp. 103-113.View/Download from: Publisher's site

 The introduction of lead and heavy-metal free ammunition to the market challenges the current protocol for gunshot residue (GSR) investigations, which focuses on the inorganic components.
 Future proofing GSR analysis requires the development and implementation of new methods for the collection and analysis of organic GSR (OGSR) into operational protocols.
 This paper describes the development and optimisation of an ultra high performance liquid chromatography method for the analysis of 32 compounds potentially present in OGSR.
 An artificial neural network was applied to predict the retention times of the target analytes for various gradients for rapid determination of optimum separation conditions.
 The final separation and analysis time for the 32 target analytes was 27 minutes with limits of detection ranging from 0.03 to 0.21 ng.
 The method was applied to the analysis of smokeless powder and samples collected from the hands of a shooter following the discharge of a firearm.
 The results demonstrate that the method has the potential for use in cases involving GSR.

-Bishop, DP, Hare, DJ, de Grazia, A, Fryer, F & Doble, PA 2015, 'Speciation and quantification of organotin compounds in sediment and drinking water by isotope dilution liquid chromatography-inductively coupled plasma-mass spectrometry', ANALYTICAL METHODS, vol. 7, no. 12, pp. 5012-5018.View/Download from: UTS OPUS or Publisher's site
+Bishop, DP, Hare, DJ, de Grazia, A, Fryer, F & Doble, PA 2015, 'Speciation and quantification of organotin compounds in sediment and drinking water by isotope dilution liquid chromatography-inductively coupled plasma-mass spectrometry', ANALYTICAL METHODS, vol. 7, no. 12, pp. 5012-5018.View/Download from: Publisher's site

 Cho, HR, Lee, Y, Doble, P, Bishop, D, Hare, D, Kim, Y-J, Kim, KG, Jung, HS, Park, KS, Choi, SH & Moon, WK 2015, 'Magnetic resonance imaging of the pancreas in streptozotocin-induced diabetic rats: Gadofluorine P and Gd-DOTA', WORLD JOURNAL OF GASTROENTEROLOGY, vol. 21, no. 19, pp. 5831-5842.View/Download from: Publisher's site

-Chou, J, Valenzuela, SM, Santos, J, Bishop, D, Milthorpe, B, Green, DW, Otsuka, M & Ben-Nissan, B 2014, 'Strontium- and magnesium-enriched biomimetic -TCP macrospheres with potential for bone tissue morphogenesis.', Journal of tissue engineering and regenerative medicine, vol. 8, no. 10, pp. 771-778.View/Download from: Publisher's site
+Chou, J, Valenzuela, SM, Santos, J, Bishop, D, Milthorpe, B, Green, DW, Otsuka, M & Ben-Nissan, B 2014, 'Strontium- and magnesium-enriched biomimetic beta-TCP macrospheres with potential for bone tissue morphogenesis', JOURNAL OF TISSUE ENGINEERING AND REGENERATIVE MEDICINE, vol. 8, no. 10, pp. 771-778.View/Download from: Publisher's site

 Percolation diffusion into long (11.5 cm) self-assembled, ordered mesoporous